blackmagic-debug/black-magic-org/hardware.md

 ## ST-Link v2

-Instructions to restore an ST-Link v2 with recent original ST firmware are found on [GitHub stlink](https://github.com/blackmagic-debug/blackmagic/tree/main/src/platforms/stlink#reverting-to-original-st-firmware-with-running-bmp-firmware).
+Instructions to restore an ST-Link v2 with recent original ST firmware can be found on [GitHub in the stlink platform README](https://github.com/blackmagic-debug/blackmagic/tree/main/src/platforms/stlink#reverting-to-original-st-firmware-with-running-bmp-firmware).

 ## F4 Discovery